microsoft/frontend-bootcamp/step2-04/README.md

 ## Mocking

 Mocking functions is a large part of what makes `jest` a powerful testing library. `jest` actually intercepts module inclusion process in `node.js` allowing it to mock entire modules if needed.
+There are many ways to mock as you can imagine in a language as flexible as JS.
+We only look at the simplest case but there's a lot of depth here.

 To mock a function: